Skip to main content Skip to navigation

 Feature

-You can find more images from the event in the image gallery for the State Banquet for the President of India.
+You can find more images from this ceremony in the image gallery for the Wellington investiture of 18 September 2025 AM.

 Contact us directly